seebaermichi/task-runner-gulp/README.md

 # Task-Runner Gulp
-A simple collection of gulp task for use on my own.
+A simple collection of gulp tasks for use on my own.